asharris/ParallelsBackup/README.md

 1. **destinations** A list of destinations normally in the format ```<user>@<destination>:<destination folder>```.
 Multiple destinations can be entered one line at a time (subsequent lines should be indented and the configuration reader will add all of them).
 If multiple destinations are entered, they will be run simultaneously.
 The next stage in the backup will not be run until all destination copies have been completed.

 ## compression
+Choosing the best compression program to use will most likely be a trade-off between the compression ratio and the time taken to compress.
+If multi cores can be given over to compression, programs like xz and pbzip2 can take advantage of the cores available and can be much faster.
+Choosing the optimal program will probably require some experimentation.
+If the compression takes too long, the backup can take a very long time.
+The compression ratio is important if the destination for the backups is space limited, and if the backups are being made over a slow network (perhaps to an off-site location), then getting the maximum compression is probably an important factor to take into account.
+The example configuration file provides multiple compression options.
+These options are set as follows:

 **program** The full pathname to the compression program to use
 **compressedExtension** The postfix the the compression program uses to signify compressed files
 **arguments** Any arguments to pass to the compression program.
-These can signify forcing overwrite of the output file ot the level of compression.
+These can signify forcing overwrite of the output file or the level of compression.
 Several examples are shown the in example configuration file

 ## VM Name (The name of the VM as given by ```prlctl list -a```)
 **BeforeSuspend** Any programs to run before a VM is suspended for backup.
 Multiple lines can be entertd with subsequent lines indented.